apadman2/FE595Finalproject/README.md

 Finally, we created a dash app that runs in a browser using flask.
 This serves as our 'front-end' to receive input data from the user.
 We intially planned on using AWS to display our results but the app slowed down because of the large csv file.

+The knm files were used to create the final dataset and show the webscraping process.

 ______________________STEPS TO USE THE DASH APP ___________________________

 1. Download the entire repository into the desired directory